WebAssembly/WASI/proposals/filesystem/wit/wasi-filesystem.wit.md

 /// is not opened for writing.
 It is unspecified how exclusive locks interact
 /// with locks acquired by non-WASI programs.
 ///
-/// This function returns `errno::again` if the lock cannot be acquired.
+/// This function returns `error-code::would-block` if the lock cannot be acquired.
 ///
 /// Not all filesystems support locking; on filesystems which don't support
-/// locking, this function returns `errno::notsup`.
+/// locking, this function returns `error-code::unsupported`.
 ///
 /// Note: This is similar to `flock(fd, LOCK_EX | LOCK_NB)` in Unix.
-try-lock-exclusive: func(this: descriptor) -> result<_, errno>
+try-lock-exclusive: func(this: descriptor) -> result<_, error-code>
 ```

 ## `unlock`